70% Rule Calculator

 Overestimating ARV

-The most common error: investors anchor on the best recent comp rather than the median of 3–5 comps in comparable condition.
-Overestimating ARV by 10% inflates MAO by 7%, turning marginal deals into seemingly viable ones.
-Use the ARV Calculator with multiple comparables to build a defensible estimate.
+A common concern: anchoring on the best recent comp rather than considering multiple comparables.
+Overestimating ARV by 10% inflates the modeled MAO by approximately 7%.
+Consider using the ARV Calculator with multiple comparables to develop the ARV input.

 2